loftwah/wordpress-commerce-pro/README.md

 - Linux and the basics of system administration
 - DevOps, GitOps and cloud native development with Docker and Kubernetes

+## Think of a name and register a domain name with namecheap

+## Set up the infrastructure needed to host your store with DigitalOcean

+## Set up a DNS server with Cloudflare to connect your domain name to your server

+## Install and set up WordPress on your server

+## Install the right plugins to enhance your store

+## Install the right theme to enhance your store

+## Set up your WooCommerce store

+## Set up email with Google and AWS

+## Set up payment with PayPal and Stripe

+## Set up integration with Printful

+## Optimise WordPress

+## Learn about backups and security

+## Learn about SEO (Search Engine Optimision) and how search works

+## Maintain your store

+## Set up users and roles to delegate effort to other people

+## Maintain your infrastructure

+## Monitor your store and how to fix problems

+## What the fck is social media? (and how to use it)

+## Automate social media posts

+## Automate social media comments and interactions

+## Create a chat bot to interact with your customers

+## Automate maintenance tasks

+## Scale WordPress

+## Build a custom plugin

+## Build a custom theme

+## Git and GitHub

+## Linux and the basics of system administration

+## DevOps, GitOps and cloud native development with Docker and Kubernetes

 ## License

 I have chosen [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) as my license because it is the same as [WordPress](https://wordpress.org) itself.